Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 Expect an influx of customer service queries on Black Friday and Cyber Monday.

-Everything from reports of promotion codes not working to questions about products and stores will be likely, so you should consider increasing your customer services capacity before and immediately after this period.
+Everything from reports of promotion codes not working to questions about products and stores will be likely, so consider increasing your customer services capacity before and immediately after this period.

-Most e-commerce websites rely on multiple 3rd party services to function.
+Most e-commerce websites rely on multiple third-party services to function.
 These may be post-code lookups, payment gateways, search merchandising providers, or reviews.

-Before Black Friday, ensure that you’ve audited your 3rd party services and asked them about their plans for this period.
+Before Black Friday, audit your third-party services and ask them about their plans for this period.

-We had a client whose 3rd party post-code lookup service went down on Black Friday.
+We had a client whose third-party post-code lookup service went down on Black Friday.
 When they called the provider’s support line, the technician didn’t even know it was Black Friday.

 8. Competition